Vetstreet. All rights reserved. Powered by Brightspot.

 Educate your pet.
 “Pets need structure,” says Dr. Peter Fisher, DVM, co-owner of Pet Care Veterinary Hospital in Virginia Beach, Va., “and dogs need to review obedience training daily.
 If owners spend time teaching proper behaviors and reviewing basic obedience, then a lot of problems will be solved or prevented.”

 Puppies should learn basic commands such as sit, down, stay and come.
 Dogs eventually need to work on leash manners.
-Teach mature dogs to follow house rules, such as waiting to be invited indoors and not jumping on visitors.
+Teach mature dogs to follow house rules, such as not jumping on visitors.